This information is about a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma.

 The results of these tests are used to find out more about the lymphoma and how far it has spread in the body.
 This information is used to help decide which treatment is most appropriate for you.

 Chemotherapy is the main treatment for lymphoblastic lymphoma.
 It is usually treated more intensively than other types of lymphoma.
 You may be referred to a specialist centre for treatment.
-The treatment is similar to the treatment for ALL.
-Our general information about ALL has more detailed information.
+The treatment is similar to the treatment for acute lymphoblastic leukaemia.
+We have more information about ALL.

-Chemotherapy may also be given directly into the fluid that surrounds the brain and spinal cord (known as cerebrospinal fluid).
+Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+It can be given into a vein (intravenously), or as tablets.
+Chemotherapy may also be given directly into the fluid that surrounds the brain and spinal cord (intrathecal chemotherapy).

 Radiotherapy is sometimes given to the brain and spine if the lymphoma has spread.

 This is given to destroy as many of the lymphoma cells as possible.
-You will be given a combination of different chemotherapy drugs weekly, usually for 10 weeks.
+You will be given a combination of different chemotherapy drugs weekly for a number of weeks.

 This is a very intense phase and you’ll need to stay in hospital for most of the time.

 This is the next phase.
-You will have less intense doses of chemotherapy to increase the chance of destroying any remaining lymphoma cells.
-It is usually given over several months and you can have this as an outpatient.
+You will have less intense doses of chemotherapy to destroy any remaining lymphoma cells.
+It is usually given over several months and you can have this as a day patient.

 This is given to reduce the risk of the lymphoma coming back after treatment has finished.
 It's a less intensive course of chemotherapy that may last for a couple of years and is given to you as an outpatient.